New Car (The Americans): Plot

 Henry is caught breaking in by the neighbors when he falls asleep on the sofa after playing a video game.
 The neighbors bring him back to Philip and Elizabeth without calling the police.
 When Philip and Elizabeth later talk to Henry, he breaks down admitting to his mistake and saying that he is a good person who 'knows the difference between right and wrong'.

-Stan gives Oleg the FBI surveillance log on him and fails to get Oleg to guarantee Nina’s safety.
+Stan gives Oleg the FBI surveillance log on him and fails to get Oleg to guarantee Nina's safety.
 Nina later confronts Stan about Oleg wanting more, realizing that she has successfully turned Stan when he promises to keep her safe no matter what.
-Stan is frustrated when the FBI and DoJ refuse to grant him access to Anton’s research.
+Stan is frustrated when the FBI and DoJ refuse to grant him access to Anton's research.
 He later meets with a DoD official trying to gain clearance.

 Arkady is concerned about his nephew in the navy due to the submarine sinking and is upset that the KGB has failed the country.
 Oleg surmises that the navy is also at fault for placing the propeller on a larger submarine and not testing it adequately.

 Philip and Elizabeth kidnap a driver who services the septic system of Martial Eagle base and questions him about his routine.
 The man is hesitant and extremely fearful.
 Though Elizabeth is direct and impatient, Philip eventually coaxes the man into answering, telling him everything will be okay.
 When Elizabeth starts to pull out a gun to kill the man to prevent being traced, Philip stops her, stating they can tie him up instead.

 Production

+Development

-The episode was written by Peter Ackerman and directed by John Dahl.
+In March 2014, FX confirmed that the eighth episode of the season would be titled "New Car", and that it would be written by Peter Ackerman, and directed by John Dahl.
+This was Ackerman's first writing credit, and Dahl's second directing credit.

 Reception

-The episode was watched by 1.39 million viewers, as per Nielsen ratings.
-The reviews for the episode were positive.
-The A.V.
-Club rated gave the episode an A. Alan Sepinwall from Hitfix reviewed the episode positively and summarized the episode where "prevailing emotions are despair and frustration that other people don't believe as deeply as you in the things that you think matter, and that even when they do, belief alone can't prevent great tragedy."
-IGN rated the episode 9/10 and called it "Amazing".
+Viewers

+In its original American broadcast, "New Car" was seen by an estimated 1.39 million household viewers with a 0.4 in the 18–49 demographics.
+This means that 0.4 percent of all households with televisions watched the episode.
+This was a 17% increase in viewership from the previous episode, which was watched by 1.18 million household viewers with a 0.4 in the 18–49 demographics.